mttam/Sweat-Today/README.md

 2. Open the `index.html` file in your preferred web browser.

 ## Live Demo
-try the web app at the following link:[Sweat-Today](https://sweat-today.netlify.app/)
+try the web app at the following link: [Sweat-Today](https://sweat-today.netlify.app/)

 ## Contributing